-We are committed to offering our students a range of professional training opportunities and other experiences that enhance their engagement with the UCSC community and the broader Bay Area.
+We are committed to offering our students a range of professional development opportunities and other experiences that enhance their engagement with the UCSC community and the broader Bay Area.
 All these activities allow our graduates to develop skills and insights that can help them pursue purposeful and successful careers in the future, while also making a significant contribution to camps life during their studies in the program.

-Browse the links below for more information.
 We are continuously working to improve and augment these opportunities as our program develops.
 Check back for updates!

 Although Visual Studies doesn’t offer a Museum Studies track, we provide several opportunities for relevant coursework and curatorial experiences to students who are interested in pursuing a career in the world of museums, galleries, and exhibitions.
 [More]

 We recognize that many of our graduate students are interested in pursuing careers in academia, and therefore teaching experience is important as they prepare for the job market.
 Our program offers a number of teaching opportunities that range from invited course lectures to full courses during the academic year or summer session.
 [More]

 The annual Visual and Media Cultures Colloquia (VMCC), funded by the Arts Division, was started in 2010-11 in a collaboration between the Visual Studies and the Film and Digital Media graduate programs.
 For the Visual Studies events, each year two VS students are responsible for selecting, inviting and hosting speakers from a list of suggested names submitted by their peers and HAVC faculty.
 Together they share the unique challenge and opportunity of creating a program that brings to campus an array of cutting-edge scholars to speak on a broad spectrum of subjects.